-We have already made significant progress in implementing the strategy outlined in this document and we will continue to follow the blueprint laid out in it to ensure a successful, enterprise-wide approach to protecting Postal Service employees and securing the mail.
-As we have done throughout our history, the Postal Inspection Service remains committed to supporting the Postal Service and its mission to provide safe, reliable, and efficient service to the American public.
+We have already made significant progress in implementing the strategy outlined in this document, and we will continue to follow the blueprint laid out in these pages to ensure a successful, enterprise-wide approach to protect Postal Service employees and secure the mail.
+As we face this current challenge and challenges to come, the Postal Inspection Service is focused on and committed to preserving and protecting the integrity of the U.S. Mail.